arinbasu/Meta-Analysis-of-Internet-Based-Interventions-for-Smoking-Cessation/Methods.md

 **Finish this list**

 ## Search Terms and Databases Searched

-Search terms
-Search terms for the database search included: “smok” OR “smoking” OR “tobacco” OR “cigarette” OR “nicotine” OR “tobacco smoking” OR “cigarette smoking” AND “smoking cessation” OR “nicotine withdrawal” OR “tobacco cessation” OR “online therapy” OR “quit” OR “quitting” OR “e-therapy” OR “electronic therapy” AND “Internet” OR “online” OR “net” OR “world-wide web” OR “web” OR “www” OR “computer-mediated communication” OR “facebook” OR “twitter” OR “blog” OR “cellular phone” OR “cellphone” OR “mobile phone” OR “text-messaging” OR “text” OR “txt” OR “sms” OR “mms” AND “young adult (19-24 years)” OR “adult (19-44 years)” OR “young adult & adult (19-24 years & 45-64 years)” OR “middle age (45 plus years) AND “English Language” AND “2004-2014”.
+The following search terms for the database search included: “smok” OR “smoking” OR “tobacco” OR “cigarette” OR “nicotine” OR “tobacco smoking” OR “cigarette smoking” AND “smoking cessation” OR “nicotine withdrawal” OR “tobacco cessation” OR “online therapy” OR “quit” OR “quitting” OR “e-therapy” OR “electronic therapy” AND “Internet” OR “online” OR “net” OR “world-wide web” OR “web” OR “www” OR “computer-mediated communication” OR “facebook” OR “twitter” OR “blog” OR “cellular phone” OR “cellphone” OR “mobile phone” OR “text-messaging” OR “text” OR “txt” OR “sms” OR “mms” AND “young adult (19-24 years)” OR “adult (19-44 years)” OR “young adult & adult (19-24 years & 45-64 years)” OR “middle age (45 plus years) AND “English Language” AND “2004-2014”.

-Literature Databases
+The following databases of the literature were searched:
 A search through Pubmed, Medline, Google Scholar, Psyc Literature, CINAHL (Cumulative Index of Nursing & Allied Health Literature Database, Web of Science, Collected Health Literature Related Databases which are maintained at UC and the Cochrane Database of Systematic Reviews or CDSR was conducted.